reidst/VanillaSwirl/README.md

 Add an existing Minecraft server as a VanillaSwirl world.
 This script does not run under any of the following conditions:
 - a path argument that is a valid directory is not given
-- the new server has the same name as an existing server
+- the server has the same name as an existing world
-- the new server does not contain all of the following:
+- the server does not contain all of the following:
     - `server.jar`
     - an executable `run.sh`
     - an agreement to the Minecraft EULA
-- the new server runs on the same port as an existing server
+- the server runs on the same port as an existing world

-The server given will be moved into the `servers/` directory, assigned a port if one is not declared, and modified to be compatible with the VanillaSwirl datapack (see
-[Necessary common configuration](#necessary-common-configuration)).
+The server given will be moved into the `servers/` directory, assigned a port if one is not declared, and modified to be compatible with the VanillaSwirl datapack (see the `server.properties` fields in [Necessary common configuration](#necessary-common-configuration)).
 The datapack is then regenerated and reloaded on all worlds.

 ### `remove.sh <world>`
 Remove a world.
 This script does not run under any of the following conditions:
-- servers are running
+- VanillaSwirl is running
 - a world argument that is the name of a `servers/` subdirectory is not given

-The server that hosted the world is moved to the `removed/` subdirectory;
-deletion of the world must be done manually.
+The world is moved to the `removed/` directory; deletion of the world must be done manually.

 ### `backup.sh [name]`
 Create a backup of each world.
 This script does not run under any of the following conditions:
-- servers are running
+- VanillaSwirl is running
-- servers have not yet been generated
+- worlds have not yet been generated

 The `name` field is optional, defaulting to `yyyy-mm-dd_HH-MM-SS.tar.gz`.
 For each world named `<server_name>`, there will be a corresponding